wp-hotelier/wp-hotelier/readme.txt

 == Changelog ==

+= 2.15.0 - 2025-05-06 =
+* Add - Support for WordPress 6.8.
+* Fix - PHP warning for text domain not loaded correctly.

 = 2.14.4 - 2025-02-12 =
 * Fix - Reservation tables not showing correct info for paid deposits.